isc-projects/stork/README.md

 to report issues and submit feature requests.

 # Getting involved

-Stork is in early stages of its development, but it's getting new features rapidly.
-We have new release every month.
+We have monthly development releases.
 If you'd like to get involved, feel free to subscribe to the [stork-dev mailing list](https://lists.isc.org/mailman/listinfo/stork-dev) or look at [Stork project page](https://gitlab.isc.org/isc-projects/stork).
 We're also on [GitHub](https://github.com/isc-projects/stork).